 I’ve mentioned before the extraordinary quality of Otis lenses when I wore a different style of sunglasses on Bamburgh Beach.
 There is no distortion and they are inherently scratch-resistant, (take a look at this video to see them versus a plastic lens).
 You can see just how good they are from the quality of the reflection in them below.
 And with their inherent scratch-resistance in mind, I recommend glass lenses for dusty or sandy environments.
 The lenses won’t scratch when wiping grains of sand off them.

 [shopr_shopthepost collection=”scallop-beach-dress” size=”large” title=”Style Details…” show_product_title=”yes”] Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
 Such links are identified with an asterisk *.
-Gifted items are identified as such in the notes section at the foot of the post where you can shop this post.
+Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
 You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.